tsedio/tsed/docs/tutorials/mikroorm.md

 }
 ```

-It's also possible to inject Entity manager by his connection name:
+It's also possible to inject Entity manager by his context name:

 ```typescript
 import {Injectable, AfterRoutesInit} from "@tsed/common";